formly-js/angular-formly/README.md

 ---
 ##### template (string)
->`template` can be set instead of `type` to use a custom html template form field.
+>`template` can be set instead of `type` or `templateUrl` to use a custom html template form field.
 Should be used with one-liners mostly (like a directive).
 Useful for adding functionality to fields.

 ###### Default
 >`undefined`

 ---
 ##### templateUrl (string)
->`templateUrl` can be set instead of `type` to use a custom html template form field.
+>`templateUrl` can be set instead of `type` or `template` to use a custom html template form field.
 Set a path relative to the root of the application. ie `directives/custom-field.html`

 ###### Default
 >`undefined`